 The Honors Degree with Distinction, the Honors Degree, the Degree with Distinction and the Dean's Scholars Programs allow exceptionally talented and dedicated undergraduate students to pursue their academic interests in greater depth and breadth than is required for the regular bachelor's degree.
-Achievement of these degrees is recorded on the official transcript and diploma.
-These degree options are open to all UD students who meet the requirements.
+Achievement of the Honors Degree, Honors Degree with Distinction, and Degree with Distinction is recorded on the official transcript and diploma.